brentvollebregt/nitratine.net/posts/get-wifi-passwords-with-python/post.md

 ### Why isn't the password showing for one or more network(s)?
 If a network has a special type of authentication, there is a good chance this will not obtain the password.
 There will most likely be other methods of finding the password though.

+### I Am Using A Language Other Than English
+Unfortunately due to the strings used in this script to identify values, this will only work on machines using the English language.
+This is because strings like "Key Content" could potentially change for other languages.

+To fix this, you will need to identify the strings we are trying to identify in your current language and replace them in the script.